Transformational Gift to M-AAA

 Todd Stein, President and CEO of Mid-America Arts Alliance, said, “We are immensely grateful for this generous donation from MacKenzie Scott and Dan Jewett.
 These funds deepen our ability to empower communities through art and activate artists in our region.”
 He added, “On behalf of the Mid-America Arts Alliance, I thank them for recognizing the power the arts can play in creating just and vibrant communities.”

-M-AAA plans to take a deliberate approach over the next six months to a year to determine thoughtfully how the gift might best further its mission, strategic goals, infrastructure, and innovation.
+M-AAA is taking a deliberate approach to determine thoughtfully how the gift might best further its mission, strategic goals, infrastructure, and innovation.
 Until specific decisions are made about its future use, the grant will be responsibly invested.